 SWITZERLAND: Aliento - Danit

-Looking across the Atlantic for inspiration, the Swiss musician entrances her listeners with soft instrumentation and her beguiling voice
+Looking across the Atlantic for inspiration, the Swiss musician raputures and entrances her listeners with soft instrumentation and her beguiling voice

 Though she may not sound it, Danit is from Switzerland.
-In fact, the album, which is sung mostly in Spanish and draws partially on the Latin American style of electronica selvática (a kind of ambient music that draws inspiration from traditional Amazonian and Andean music, sounds, and themes, though I was surprised to find out that no synths were used on this album), as well as other mostly Latin genres like samba, is so convincingly Latin that we both had to do some digging to find out where this album was from.
+In fact, the album, which is sung mostly in Spanish and draws partially on the Latin American style of electronica selvática (a kind of ambient music that draws inspiration from traditional Amazonian and Andean music, sounds, and themes, though I was surprised to find out that no synths were used on this album), as well as other mostly Latin genres like samba, which makes it so convincingly Latin that we both had to do some digging to find out where this album was from as it was tough to believe Danit was Swiss.
 Though there is not much out there on the internet about Danit, her Bandcamp page does state that she is based in Switzerland, so we’ve taken that to mean she can represent Switzerland on our page, and she is more than a worthy contender.
 The album is full of beautiful and gentle instrumentation, which varies from acoustic guitars to synths, to pristine natural sounds and rhythmic Latin American drums, but really Danit’s voice is the star of the show here.
 It takes centre stage on pretty much every track, and her gentle, smooth, almost soothing tones manage to take the listener on a journey through music.
 That’s not to say this is just an album of vocal theatrics, but nonetheless it remains the star feature of what is already a very good album.

 “As Danit intended, it takes you on a journey, a meditative and ruminative one but a journey nonetheless, with music that is indicative of the majestic and dramatic scenery of Latin America...”